-From our laboratory in South Marston Park, Swindon, Wiltshire close to Honda Manufacturing UK, we offer a comprehensive range of testing procedures and are committed to providing a competitive yet high quality UKAS accredited service not only to provide data, but to assist in research and development programmes where required.
+From our laboratories in Swindon close to Honda Manufacturing UK, we offer a comprehensive range of testing procedures and are committed to providing a competitive yet high quality UKAS accredited service not only to establish data, but to assist in research and development programmes where required.

-AWL are also exporting our laboratory services to overseas companies in France, Spain, Germany, Italy, Turkey and the Far East.
+AWL are pleased to be exporting our services to overseas companies in France, Spain, Germany, Italy, Turkey and the Far East.

-AWL can provide our clients with the data they need to make informed materials performance decisions.
+AWL can provide our clients with the confidence they need to make informed materials performance decisions.

-UV exposure and weathering can cause damage to metals, coatings, plastics, fabrics and other materials.
+UV weathering can cause damage to many coatings, plastics, fabrics and other materials.
 It can cause discolouration, fading, brittleness, cracking, peeling, reduce tensile strength and other mechanical properties.

 However, we can provide guidance here and have the capability to perform a wide range of accelerated weathering test methods to help establish a performance standard to provide our clients with greater confidence their product will withstand the elements within acceptable limits for its designed service life.

-Our corrosion testing facilities consist of cyclic corrosion, neutral and acidified salt spray and climatic chambers to establish or validate the performance of a vast range of materials and barrier coatings on metals or polymeric materials.
+Our corrosion testing facilities include cyclic corrosion, neutral and acidified salt spray chambers to establish or validate the performance of a vast range of materials and barrier coatings on metals and polymeric materials.